onflow/flow/flips/20211007-transaction-fees.md

 ### Execution effort

 The execution effort represents the effort needed to execute the transaction script (the CPU time) and the effort to handle the execution results (transferring the necessary data to the verification node for the transaction to be verified).
-Because the execution path of the script depends on the current execution state, it is impossible to definitively predict the execution effort before the actual on chain execution of the transaction.
+Because execution of the transactions script depends on the current execution state, it is impossible to definitively predict the execution effort before the actual on-chain execution of the transaction.

+Currently the execution effort is calculated by adding 1 for every loop or function call.
+This could be sufficient for the first implementation.
+In the future the calculation of the execution effort would be changed so that function calls would have a different execution effort cost assigned to them according to the time complexity of the method.

+Thi model should be replaced so that the execution effort better correlates with the time needed to execute the transaction.
+A possible replacement is to make some functions (that take longer to run) use more effort than others.

 The way execution effort is defined, means that the lower bound for execution effort is 0.
 Any constant part would just get counted under the inclusion effort.

 The upper bound of the execution fees (and thus also for transaction fees; assuming the inclusion fees are known) is indirectly set in the transaction by setting the maximum execution effort limit (<img src="https://render.githubusercontent.com/render/math?math=E_c%5E%5Ctext%7Bmax%7D">) (in the current implementation this is known as the gas limit or computation limit).

 If the transaction execution effort limit is reached during the execution of the transaction the execution stops and the state changes made up to that point are dropped.
 The transaction fees for this transaction are still collected at the maximum execution effort limit.

-Currently the execution effort is calculated by adding 1 for every loop or function call.
-This could be sufficient for the first implementation.
-In the future the calculation of the execution effort would be changed so that function calls would have a different execution effort cost assigned to them according to the time complexity of the method.

 ### Keeping the cost of transaction fees stable to a FIAT currency